There may be spoilers lurking

 Someday, Colleen and I will do a sequel to the book and you’ll learn the answer to that question!
 In the meantime, it’s kinda fun to speculate, isn’t it?

 Of course!
-Even I wouldn't leave you hanging like that!
+Even I wouldn’t leave you hanging like that!
 There will be at least two more books in the series.
-The second book will be out in April 2013.
+The second book came out in April 2013.

 Of course!
-Even I'm not cruel enough to leave you hanging like that!
-The third book will be out in 2014.
+Even I’m not cruel enough to leave you hanging like that!
+The third book is titled Blood of My Blood and came out on September 9, 2014.